Outline

 - Select a Circuit Track to match the width and thickness of the circuit to be replaced.
 Cut a length approximately as needed.
 The Circuit Track should overlap the existing circuit a minimum of 2 times the circuit width.

-Gently abrade the top and bottom of the Circuit Track with the buffer to remove any protective coating and clean.
+- Gently abrade the top and bottom of the Circuit Track with the buffer to remove any protective coating and clean.

-- Place the Circuit Track in position.
+Note: If needed, the ends of the Circuit Track may be tinned with solder before lap soldering in place. - Place the Circuit Track in position.
 The Circuit Track should overlap the existing circuit a minimum of 2 times the circuit width.
-(See Figure 4).
+(See Figure 4)

-This bevel joint method may cause problems with circuit Boards exposed to extreme temperature fluctuations.
+Caution: This bevel joint method may cause problems with circuit Boards exposed to extreme temperature fluctuations. - Apply a small amount of liquid flux to the overlap joint.

-Lap solder the Circuit Track to the exposed internal circuit using solder and a soldering iron.
+- Lap solder the Circuit Track to the exposed internal circuit using solder and a soldering iron.
 Make sure the new circuit is properly aligned.

 - Clean the area.

-The circuit Board may be preheated prior to filling the area with epoxy.
+Note: The circuit Board may be preheated before filling the area with epoxy.
 A preheated PC Board will allow the epoxy to easily flow and level out.
-Epoxy applied to an unheated circuit board may settle below the circuit board surface as the epoxy cures.
+Epoxy applied to an unheated circuit board may settle below the circuit board surface as the epoxy cures. - Mix epoxy.
+If desired, add a color agent to the mixed epoxy to match the circuit board color.

 - Coat the top and sides of the replaced circuit with epoxy.
 The epoxy bonds the new circuit to the base board material and insulates the circuit.
-Continue adding epoxy up to the top surface of the circuit board or to the height of the next internal circuit.
-(See Figure 6).
+Continue adding epoxy up to the top surface of the circuit board or the height of the next internal circuit.
+(See Figure 5)

-A slight overfill of epoxy may be desired to allow for shrinkage when the epoxy cures.
+Note: A slight overfill of epoxy may be desired to allow for shrinkage when the epoxy cures. - Cure the epoxy per Procedure 2.7 Epoxy Mixing and Handling.

-Add additional Circuit Tracks if needed and coat with additional epoxy.
+Caution: Some components may be sensitive to high temperatures. - Add additional Circuit Tracks if needed and coat with additional epoxy.

 - Continue completing all layers until the top surface of the circuit board is reached.
-(See Figure 7).

 - Clean the board as required.